 - How does this verse impact your marriage?

-- How does this verse impact the way you live out your singleness?
+- How does this verse affect the way you make decisions?

-- How does this verse impact your work?
+- How does this verse help you face illness?

-- How does this verse impact the way you serve others?
+- How does it affect the way you pray?

 Breaking News: Harper Lee, Author of “To Kill a Mockingbird,” Is to Publish a Second Novel – NYTimes.com